Ryuker/GraphQL-MERN-App/_notes/01_GraphQL-Crash-Course.md

   - Added `DeleteClientButton.jsx` to components
     - might change this to a generic delete button for both client and project pages

+# 31. BONUS FEATURE: Update Client Form
+- Added `UPDATE_CLIENT` to mutations
+- Added `updateClient` to mutations on server schema
+- Added `EditClientForm` component
+- Imported it into Client page

 ## Bonus features to add:
 [ v ] client page